 Recall Your Why

 When your motivation is slipping, try writing down a list of all the reasons why your current project is important to you.
 Send yourself calendar reminders daily or post the list in a place where you can see it.
-That way you’ll remember what you’re working toward and why it’s important to you.
-Recalling your why helps boost your motivation/keep you motivated to achieve it.
+That way you’ll remember what you’re working toward and why it’s important to you … and that keeps you motivated.

 When you’re trying to stay motivated, think of the bigger picture.
 How does what you’re doing relate not only to you but to others?
 How can what you’re working on contribute to something really important where you can make a difference?
 Getting outside yourself and seeing things differently gets you thinking bigger … and thinking bigger helps you stay motivated.